LiamMartens/Typer/README.md

 # Typer
-Javascript library to type out stuff
+Extendable Javascript library to type out stuff

 ## How to use
 ### Create an instance